 In this increasingly multichannel marketplace, the Company believes that the printing industry will need to make capital investments in new technologies, such as those to deliver targeted and customized print solutions and to deploy multichannel marketing campaigns through the integration of new media.
-The Company believes its ongoing commitment to technology has been paramount in delivering high-quality and relevant offerings to its customers.
-The Company invested \$104 million in capital projects in 2012, and intends to invest \$150 million to \$175 million in new capital projects in 2013.
+The Company believes its ongoing commitment to technology has been paramount in delivering high-quality and relevant offerings to its customers, as well as driving production efficiencies in response to continued downward print pricing pressures.
+The Company invested \$150 million in capital projects in 2013, and intends to invest \$150 million to \$175 million in new capital projects in 2014.